spatie/laravel-newsletter/README.md

 composer require drewm/mailchimp-api
 ```

+The `driver` key of the `newsletter` config file must be set to `Spatie\Newsletter\Drivers\MailChimpDriver::class`.

-Next, you must provide values for the API key, endpoint and `list.subscribers.id`.
-You'll find these values in the MailChimp UI
+Next, you must provide values for the API key and `list.subscribers.id`.
+You'll find these values in the MailChimp UI.

+The `endpoint` config value can be set to an empty string.

 ## Usage